Refugee count tops 1 million; Russians besiege Ukraine ports

 In other developments:

-— A second round of talks aimed at ending the fighting was expected Thursday, but there appeared to be little common ground between the two sides.
+— A second round of talks between the sides was expected Thursday, but they appeared to have little common ground.

 — The price of oil continued to soar, reaching $112 per barrel, the highest since 2014.

-— Russia found itself even more isolated economically as Airbus and Boeing said they would cut off spare parts and technical support to the country's airlines, a major blow.
+— Airbus and Boeing said they would cut off spare parts and technical support to the country's airlines, a major blow.
 Airbus and Boeing jets account for the vast majority or Russia's passenger fleet.

 Isachenkov and Litvinova reported from Moscow; Karmanau reported from Lviv, Ukraine.
-Edith M. Lederer and Jennifer Peltz at the United Nations; Mstyslav Chernov in Mariupol, Ukraine; Sergei Grits in Odesa, Ukraine; Jamey Keaten in Geneva; Robert Burns and Eric Tucker in Washington; Francesca Ebel, Josef Federman and Andrew Drake in Kyiv; and other AP journalists from around the world contributed to this report.
+Mstyslav Chernov in Mariupol, Ukraine; Sergei Grits in Odesa, Ukraine; Francesca Ebel, Josef Federman and Andrew Drake in Kyiv; Jamey Keaten in Geneva; Lynn Berry, Robert Burns and Eric Tucker in Washington; Edith M. Lederer and Jennifer Peltz at the United Nations; and other AP journalists from around the world contributed to this report.

 Follow the AP's coverage of the Ukraine crisis at https://apnews.com/hub/russia-ukraine